• Skip to primary navigation

 Passionfruit ice box cake

-1. Make the passionfruit coulis: Simmer the passionfruit pulp, sugar, water and lemon juice in a small saucepan for 10 minutes until reduced and syrupy (the sauce should coat the back of a spoon).
+1. Make the passionfruit coulis: Simmer the passionfruit coulis ingredients together in a small saucepan set over medium high heat for 10 minutes until reduced and syrupy (the sauce should coat the back of a spoon).
 Remove from the heat and allow to cool.

 2. Make the cream filling: Whip together the cream cheese, mascarpone, condensed milk and lemon juice.
 Stir in half of the passionfruit coulis.

-3. Assemble the ice box cake: Line a loaf pan with two layers of plastic wrap.
-Add a few spoonfuls of cream mixture and swirl in two spoonfuls of passionfruit coulis.
+3. Assemble the icebox cake: Line a loaf pan with two layers of plastic wrap.
+Add a few spoonfuls of cream mixture and swirl in two tablespoons of passionfruit coulis.
 Add a layer of cookies then repeat until you’ve used all the cream and coulis.
 Finish with a layer of cookies.
 Add a layer of plastic wrap to the top and fold in the overhanging plastic.
 Place in the fridge and allow to chill for at least 6 hours but preferably overnight.

 4. Serve: Remove from the fridge then remove the top layer of plastic.
 Invert onto a serving plate or board then carefully remove the loaf pan and plastic.
 Top with fresh passionfruit and mint then slice and serve.